-Context is also essential in determining what could motivate a particular feline behavior, as a cat may head to their favorite cat tree because they enjoy being there or because they’re anxious due to a visitor’s sudden arrival.
+Context is also essential in determining what motivates a particular feline behavior, as a cat may head to their favorite cat tree because they enjoy being there or because they’re anxious due to a visitor’s sudden arrival.

-Because a cat may be relaxed doesn’t necessarily mean they’re open to being approached, petted, or picked up, as cats have differing levels of comfort when interacting with people.
+Because a cat is relaxed doesn’t necessarily mean they’re open to being approached, petted, or picked up, as cats have differing levels of comfort when interacting with people.

 Reading The Body Language of 5 Different Cat Moods

 Happy cats are generally relaxed and curious about the activity around them.
 Cats that are happy to see their humans often meet their favorite people at the door and rub against their legs.
 They also typically approach with their ears and tails held high, which indicates a sense of comfort and confidence.

 Some bend the tip of their tail in the direction of particularly loved people.
 Content kitties often lay on their sides or backs, exposing their vulnerable tummies.
 However, be careful not to interpret this posture as an invitation for tummy rubs since most cats prefer ear, back, and side petting.
 Happy cats are also inclined to spread out while relaxing.

 Slow, steady blinks while holding your gaze can be considered the equivalent of a feline hug or kiss.
 Incredibly comfortable cats often knead while snuggling with their favorite humans.
 A cat that is happy, relaxed, or care-soliciting may purr, but in some situations, purring can indicate that the cat is injured or sick.